 - Session participants have been directed to contact you if they require equipment in addition to what is standard.
 Any cost incurred is the responsibility of the presenter, and must be paid in advance with a credit card.
 Contact the appropriate member of the meeting’s local committee to make arrangements for the equipment required.
 Be sure to do so well in advance of the meeting to allow time for arrangements to be made.

 - Obtain biographies from each of the session participants so that they can be properly introduced.

 - Solicit discussion from the audience in advance of the meeting from knowledgeable individuals who will attend the meeting.
 You should also be prepared with questions of your own in case the discussion is slow in getting started.

-A poster session will include Transactions papers and Proceedings papers that have been approved by a technical committee and the author has requested the opportunity to make a presentation at a PES meeting.
-The poster session typically includes from 10 to 15 papers, though it may have as many as 20 or more.
-The presenter will have at his or her disposal one poster board of about 121.9 x 121.9 centimeters (48 x 48 inches).
-This poster will be furnished by the conference organizers.
-In general, the author will also be provided with a chair and a small table that can be used for demonstration equipment.
-The table will be typically the same length as the poster board and about 30.5 centimeters (12 inches) deep.
-During the poster session, the author is required to be in the session for the duration of the session, which is typically 3–4 hours long.
+A poster session will include Proceedings papers that have been approved by a technical committee.
+Authors must create and bring their poster to the conference.
+There is no poster template.
+The only requirement is that the poster fit on a board 48 inches x 48 inches.
+During the poster session, the author is required to be in the session for the duration of the session, which is typically 3 hours long.
 The author should be prepared to present the paper, or portions of the paper, as often as is requested by the audience during the session.
 It is anticipated that the poster presentation will be more on a one-on-one basis than to a larger audience, so questions are posed as they occur to the listeners.